pmadata/CryptoClustering/README.md

 Clustering Cryptocurrencies: It clusters cryptocurrencies using the K-means algorithm with the optimal value of k.

 Files
-main.py: Main script to execute the analysis. crypto_market_data.csv: Input data containing cryptocurrency market information.
+Crypto_Clustering.ipynb: Main script to execute the analysis. crypto_market_data.csv: Input data containing cryptocurrency market information.
-README.md: This file providing an overview of the project.
+jpgs: screeshot of plotted outcomes from the analysis README.md: This file providing an overview of the project.

 Results
 After running the analysis, you will obtain insights into the cryptocurrency market, including the optimal number of clusters and the clustering results.